aghan/angular2_hello_world/README.md

 gulp -v
 ```

-These commands should return you your Node,npm and gulp versions.
+These commands should return you your Node, npm and gulp versions.

 # Getting Started with our Angular Application